AnyChart/docs.anychart.com/Working_with_Data/Data_From_XML.md

 AnyChart supports several ways of setting data.
 This article quickly demonstrates main aspects of using XML format in AnyChart component.
 Last sample of this article demonstrates cartesian chart with advanced settings.
 For the information on other ways of setting data see [Using Data Sets](Using_Data_Sets) and [Supported Data Formats](Supported_Data_Formats) articles.

 XML or Extensible Markup Language, is a markup language that defines a set of rules for encoding documents in a format which is both human-readable and machine-readable.
 Originally designed to meet the challenges of large-scale electronic publishing, XML is also playing an increasingly important role in the exchange of a wide variety of data on the Web and elsewhere.
-More information on XML can be found on [http://en.wikipedia.org/wiki/XML](http://en.wikipedia.org/wiki/XML)
+More information on XML can be found on [https://en.wikipedia.org/wiki/XML](https://en.wikipedia.org/wiki/XML)

 ## Schema

-XML Schema specifies a XML-based format to define the structure of XML data (visit [http://en.wikipedia.org/wiki/XML_schema](http://en.wikipedia.org/wiki/XML_schema) for more information).
-All objects of this schema correspond to JavaScript methods and parameters of a chart. (for instance, XML schema for AnyChart 7.4.1 version is located at [http://anychart.com/schemas/7.4.1/xml-schema.xsd](http://anychart.com/schemas/7.4.1/xml-schema.xsd)).
-Latest version of XML schema can be found at [http://anychart.com/schemas/latest/xml-schema.xsd](http://anychart.com/schemas/latest/xml-schema.xsd).
+XML Schema specifies a XML-based format to define the structure of XML data (visit [https://en.wikipedia.org/wiki/XML_schema](https://en.wikipedia.org/wiki/XML_schema) for more information).
+All objects of this schema correspond to JavaScript methods and parameters of a chart. (for instance, XML schema for AnyChart 7.4.1 version is located at [https://cdn.anychart.com/schemas/7.4.1/xml-schema.xsd](https://cdn.anychart.com/schemas/7.4.1/xml-schema.xsd)).
 This file can be used to validate your own XML structure.

 ## XML vs JavaScript